Home > China Tour with TibetTibet Train Tour

 Let us enjoy majestic and varied scenery while traveling on the Tibet Railway from Lhasa to the ancient imperial city Xian.
 Here we expect a view of the world famous Terracotta Army and old city wall.

-By modern high-speed train we drive north to Beijing, the political center of China.
+By modern high-speed train we drive north to Beijing, the capital of China.
 The highlights of Beijing - the Temple of Heaven (Tian Tan), the Forbidden City (Gugong), the Summer Palace (Yihe Yuan) and the Great Wall are in the program.

 Highlights